elm-city-craftworks/notes.practicingruby.com/_posts/2013-03-07-writing-course-2.md

 the "how and why" behind various changes I made to a contributed article in order to transform it into an excellent finished product.

-In addition to these two main activities, I also conducted individual interviews with students at the beginning and end of the course, so that they could privately ask me whatever questions they wanted about tech writing.
+In addition to these two main activities, the students connectd with me at the beginning and end of the course for individual interviews, so that they could privately ask me whatever questions they wanted about tech writing.
 For a session that lasted only eight hours, we definitely covered a lot of ground!

 Because this course was great fun for me, and because the students